What is Lateral Work?

 Equally as important is being aware of your thoughts and emotional responses to your horse.
 We will work with getting to know how your nervous system works, alonside your horse’s.

-If your horse is spooky, or you feel he does not understand you, I can help you to take a look at what is going on for you emotionally.
+If your horse is spooky, or you feel he does not understand you, I can help you to take a look at what is going on for you emotionally which may be affecting your horse too.

 You may face choices about your horse, or your riding career. talking through your options in sessions can give you a clearer picture about your decisions.